 Israela served on a national team of ADR professionals to develop technology quantifying the benefits of Alternative Dispute Resolution.
 She managed Large Complex Commercial Disputes for cases exceeding $1 million in claims for the American Arbitration Association.

-For a link to an article by Israela on "The Importance of Intake in Mediation," published by the American Bar Association Young Lawyers Division as part of its “The 101 Practice Series” and by the Massachusetts Council on Family Mediation in their Family Mediation Quarterly, click here.
+To read an article by Israela on "The Importance of Intake in Mediation," published by the American Bar Association Young Lawyers Division as part of its “The 101 Practice Series” and by the Massachusetts Council on Family Mediation in their Family Mediation Quarterly, click here.
 Israela has twice provided the expert commentary on BBC articles on workplace ethics.
 The first article is about occasional check-ins with employees to prevent workplace discrimination and harassment .
 The second discusses the importance of telling the truth regardless of pressure not to do so from above.

 Hear What People Are Saying About Israela